-A number of key assumptions of the model were investigated as (single change) sensitivities to the Interim Base Case model (Table 31).
-The historical level of Japanese catch is unknown and, as in a previous assessment (Davies & McKenzie 2001), the base level of catch (2000 t) was bracketed by alternative catch levels of 1000 t (JPcatch1000) and 3000 t (JPcatch3000).
+A number of key assumptions of the model were investigated as (single change) sensitivities to the Base Case model (Table 31).
+The historical level of Japanese catch is unknown and in previous assessments (Davies et al, 2006, 2013, Langley 2020), the base level of catch (2000 t) was bracketed by alternative catch levels of 1000 t (JPcatch1000) and 3000 t (JPcatch3000).
+The resulting estimates of stock status was insensitive to the level of Japanese catch and the two sensitivities were not repeated for the current assessment.

 The influence of key stock productivity parameters were also investigated, specifically a lower value of natural mortality of 0.06 (NatMort06), a higher variability (sigmaR 0.8) in the deviations of recruitment deviations (SigmaR08), and a lower value of steepness (0.85) of the SRR (Steep085).
-Estimates of stock status for the model sensitivities were obtained from MCMC sampling, with the exception of the Steep085 sensitivity due to the significant proportion of MCMC chains that resulted in the stock crashing at low levels of stock biomass due to the lower value of steepness of the SRR.
-In that case, model results were presented for the MPD only.
+For the Steep085 sensitivity, a significant proportion of MCMC chains resulted in the stock crashing at low levels of stock biomass due to the lower value of steepness of the SRR.
+On that basis, the Steep085 was not included in the final set of model sensitivities.

-The two alternative Japanese catch options yielded estimates of current stock status results that were very similar to the Interim Base Case.
-The SigmaR08 model also provided a very similar estimates of current stock status, although overall equilibrium yields are slightly higher than for the Interim Base Case.
-The two lower productivity options (NatMort06 and Steep085) estimated lower levels of current biomass (relative to virgin spawning biomass) compared with the Interim Base Case, although for both model options the level of biomass approaches the default target level and there was a very low probability of the stock being below the hard and soft limits.
-For the lower natural mortality option (NatMort06), current fishing mortality rates were above the reference level.
+The lower natural mortality option (NatMort06) estimated lower levels of current biomass (relative to virgin spawning biomass) compared with the Base Case, although the level of biomass approaches the default target level and there was a very low probability of the stock being below the hard and soft limits, while current fishing mortality rates were above the reference level.
+The SigmaR08 model provided very similar estimates of current stock status to the Base Case and is not included in the final suite of sensitivities.